 Whale Watching Offer in Iceland for Stuck in Iceland readers

 Head to Elding´s website – www.elding.is choose any tour and when you are in the booking process type in promo code ´Stuckiniceland´ and you will receive 10% discount off the tour.
 If you do this you help to support this magazine.
 This offer valid until 31st of May 2019.
+If you book this tour using the promo code you help to support this indie travel magazine.

 Achieving balance at an Icelandic whale watching company

-When the prize was given, it was remarked that “Elding is an [inspiration]for other tourism companies to continuously provide improvements and balance between environmental, economic and social issues.”
+When the prize was given, it was remarked that “Elding is an [inspiration] for other tourism companies to continuously provide improvements and balance between environmental, economic and social issues.”
 This made curious to hear more from this Icelandic whale watching company.
 Sveinn H. Guðmundsson is the Environmental and Quality manager for Elding and he was kind enough to take time for an interview.

 Hello Sveinn and congratulations on the award, can you please tell us what focus you have on social issues and the environment in your operations?